goth-annie/fish-dolls/src/content/blog/en/save-design-script-reference.md

 In the case of `UniTask`, by introducing `UniTask` into the project and defining the scripting symbol `GAME_DATA_MANAGER_SUPPORT_UNITASK`
-UniTask-based asynchronous functions are generated by defining the scripting symbol `GAME_DATA_MANAGER_SUPPORT_UNITASK`.
+UniTask-based asynchronous functions are generated by defining the scripting symbol `SAVE_DESIGN_SUPPORT_UNITASK`.

 In the case of `Awaitable`, projects with version `Unity 2023.1` or later will automatically generate Awaitable based asynchronous functions.